 That’s why when people are in need of cheap hosting services, they automatically think of shared hosting.
 To this day, it is a widespread assumption that shared hosting is the most affordable option out there.

 Do you want to know a secret, though?
 This information simply isn’t true.
 It doesn’t reflect the current market of hosting services.
-Nowadays, many hosting providers, us at 10Web included, offer their managed WordPress hosting plans for the same price you’d have to pay for shared hosting.
+Nowadays, many hosting providers, us at 10Web included, offer their WordPress hosting plans for the same price you’d have to pay for shared hosting.

 Continue reading and see for yourself.